abinashnarendiran/Find-N-Feast/README.md

 # Find 'N' Feast App

 ## How to start?
-1. Open git shell in a folder of your choosing
+1. Open git shell in any location you want on your device
 2. Execute :

          $ git clone https://github.com/abinashnarendiran/CSCI_4100_Project.git